-UN urges deeper probe into hormone-disrupting chemicalsFebruary 19th, 2013 in Health /
+UN urges deeper probe into hormone-disrupting chemicalsFebruary 19, 2013 in Medicine & Health / Health

 Scientists suspect chemicals which disrupt the hormone system are linked to early breast development, poor semen quality, low birthweight in babies and other problems, but more research is needed, UN agencies reported on Wednesday.

 The UN Environment Programme (UNEP) and World Health Organisation (WHO) said evidence is mounting that so-called endocrine disrupting chemicals (EDCs) become a health risk when they enter the environment, but key knowledge gaps remain.

 "Close to 800 chemicals are known or suspected to be capable of interfering with hormone receptors, hormone synthesis or hormone conversion," the agencies said in a report.

 "However, only a small fraction of these chemicals have been investigated in tests capable of identifying overt endocrine effects in intact organisms."

 The report was commissioned against a backdrop of concern that EDCs—found in some pesticides, electronics, personal care products, cosmetics and food additives—are entering water supplies and the food chain through agricultural runoff, waste dumps and other sources.